Who Is Peyton Manning?

 Those early lumps, though, soon gave way to a level of success largely unmatched in league history, as Manning became arguably the game's best quarterback and the face of a high-powered Colts team that regularly contended for the NFL's top record.
 After winning his first MVP award in 2003, Manning went on to capture the award four more times (2004, 2008, 2009 and 2013), becoming the first NFL player ever to achieve that distinction.
 In addition, he became the fastest player to compile 50,000 career yards and 4,000 completions.

 For the first decade of his career, Manning was dogged by suggestions that he couldn't win a big game.
 In 2007, he silenced critics when he toppled his longtime rivals, the New England Patriots and quarterback Tom Brady, in the AFC title game, and then went on to beat the Chicago Bears in Super Bowl XLI.
 In the Super Bowl, Manning, who threw for 247 yards, was named the game MVP.

-In addition to athletic exploits, Manning has proven to be a valuable brand off the field.
-He's been praised for his comedic timing and has appeared in several funny television commercials for Sprint, MasterCard and Gatorade, among other brands.
-In addition, he's hosted Saturday Night Live.
+Along with his athletic exploits, Manning proved be a valuable brand off the field.
+Praised for his comedic timing, he hosted Saturday Night Live and appeared in several funny television commercials for Sprint, MasterCard and Gatorade, among other brands.

 For the first 13 seasons of his career, Manning largely avoided injury and started every game at quarterback for the Colts.
 However, on September 8, 2011, his streak of 227 consecutive starts ended when he underwent a spinal fusion to repair a damaged nerve in his neck that had weakened his throwing arm.
 It was Manning's third neck surgery in 19 months, and it cost him the entire 2011 season.